WildEyeConservation/TrapTagger/README.md

 - Select users in the side tab
 - Select add users
 - Give your S3-only user a useful name
-- Select the 'Access key - programmatic access' checkbox
 - Click next on each page until you get to the review stage
-- It will warn you that this user has no permissions - that's intentional.
-The user's permissions will be set up in the next step
+- Click create user
+- Search for your user by username and select your user
+- Navigate to the security credentials tab
+- Click create access key
+- Select the use case of the access key
+- Give description tag (optional)
-- Click create user and save the access key and secret access key for later
+- Click create access key and save the access key and secret access key for later

 ### Bucket